Jake McCarthy Player Props: Diamondbacks vs. Brewers

 Jake McCarthy At The Plate

-- In 50.0% of his games this year (20 of 40), McCarthy has picked up at least one hit, and in nine of those games (22.5%) he recorded at least two.

-- In 40 games played this season, he has hit a homer in just two of them.
+- In 41 games played this year, he has hit a homer in only two of them.

 - In seven games this season, McCarthy has picked up an RBI, with more than one RBI once.